ROAN (SALT & PEPPER) MUTATIONS

 This odd tabby pattern was seen in a semi-feral cat living in Moscow.
 It appears that the normal banding of the hairs has failed, leaving the tabby markings grey or roan, and leaving the background almost white.
-Enough photos exist of the cat to rule out digital editing and it does not appear to have been dyed (this cannot be completely ruled out).
+Enough photos exist of the cat to rule out digital editing and it does not appear to have been dyed, although this cannot be completely ruled out.
 There are no close-up images of the cat.
-The tabby pattern itself is unusual and may be due to skin cell mutations or to chimerism.
 A number of copycat versions exist where white cats have been painted to resemble white tigers.